Monday, August 16, 2010

 The appearance of these sweaters in action was even worse than the graphic representation of them shown above, where the shapes and lines could at least be made out, as the mishmash of colors all bunched up under the arm pits while being worn created a distracting traffic jam of color that served no purpose other than confusing the viewer as to what the designer meant for these shapes to convey.

-I rate this jersey as "Ugly" with a big dose of "Weird".
-I find the logo to be ugly and weird due to it's giant head coupled with it's legless body, arcing in a path too short and tight.
-Also factor in the downward angle of the head of the Buffalo.
-He appears to be milliseconds away from a colossal face-plant, rather than charging forward to victory.
-He also seems very detached and oblivious to everything around him.
+He's also very detached and oblivious to everything around him.
 There's no connection to the viewer, unlike the previous logo that stared right at you, daring you to challenge him.
 The Buffaslug is not looking at you as he speeds by to a rendezvous with a first round playoff exit.
 He's just a big head in a big hurry who wants nothing to do with anyone or anything, especially you.

 The jerseys on their own, separate from the logo are also ugly and weird.
-I'm just not a fan of the seemingly random color blobs and meandering striping that seems utterly without reason.
+We're just not a fan of the seemingly random color blobs and meandering striping that are utterly without reason.